ManiaMap

 {GeneratorPipeline.cs}

-var args = new Dictionary<string, object>
+var inputs = new Dictionary<string, object>

 {